Ilham Kadri: 2013- January 2019

 From 2013, Kadri became Senior Vice President and Officer for Sealed Air Corporation, and took on the role of President of Diversey Care, the company's hygiene and cleaning business, which had suffered losses in the previous year.
 On arriving at Diversey Care, Kadri was tasked with the turnaround of falling sales and profits, which saw her lead reforms of the service division.

 She was also a key figure in Diversey Care focusing on a strategy of technological innovation.
 This includes the launch of the first global range of commercial cleaning robots across the US and Europe, and a digital food safety management platform that helps organizations to achieve regulatory compliance in the food industry.
 Originally based in the Netherlands, Kadri relocated to Sealed Air's new corporate headquarters in Charlotte, North Carolina, when it opened in 2015.

 In early 2016, Kadri became Sealed Air's Digital Leader, responsible for Internet of Things (IoT) integration across the entire company – focusing on the IS digital architecture, external ecosystems acquisitions, digital monetisation and robotics.

 In 2017, following the return to profitability, Diversey Care was acquired by Bain Capital for $3.2 billion and Ilham Kadri was appointed as President & CEO of the new business, Diversey.

 March 2019-2023

 In March 2019, Ilham Kadri became CEO of Solvay, where she had previously been an intern in Tavaux, France, in 1989.
 Her appointment was announced in October 2018.

 Under her first year as CEO, Solvay launched its new strategy G.R.O.W., the Solvay One Planet sustainability plan, and its corporate purpose.
-In 2020, Solvay, together with the King Baudouin Foundation, created the Solvay Solidarity Fund for employees and their families impacted by the Covid-19 crisis.
+In 2020, Solvay, together with the King Baudouin Foundation, created the Solvay Solidarity Fund for employees and their families impacted by the COVID-19 crisis.

 Kadri was instrumental in the split of the company into the traditional Solvay and Syensqo materials unit.
 Syensqo was immediately after the split made part of the Bel 20 index.

-Dec 2023-Present
+December 2023-2025

-In the new Syensqo spin-off, Kadri is Chief Executive Officer, as Chair of the Executive Leadership Team, and as member of the Board of Directors of Syensqo.
+In the new Syensqo spin-off, Kadri served as chief executive officer, Chair of the Executive Leadership Team, and member of the Board of Directors of Syensqo.